-Ray Eames was known for her exquisite and critical eye, a rare gift for color, and painstaking attention to detail.
+Ray Eames was known for her exquisite and critical eye, a rare gift for color, and meticulous attention to detail.
 She also had a technical aptitude for structure, leading to the creation of elegant, intuitive forms—both graphically and sculpturally.
 She first began developing these skills as early as age three when she started making paper dolls and fashion drawings.

 Ray brought all these skills and more into her partnership with husband Charles Eames, with whom she worked for nearly 40 years.
-In many respects, the couple’s partnership was so interwoven that it is difficult to suss out where their individual talents started and stopped.
-Even so, Charles generally served as the face and spokesman for their work and philosophies, which is one reason why he sometimes seems to be in the forefront of a partnership that was, no doubt, a wholly collaborative process.
+In many respects, the couple’s collaboration was so interwoven that it is difficult to suss out where their individual talents started and stopped.
+Even so, Charles generally served as the face and spokesman for their work and philosophies, which is one reason why he sometimes seems to be at the forefront of a partnership that was, no doubt, a wholly collaborative process.

 There were, however, instances in which Ray took center stage at the podium.
 In 1978, she gave a talk to the Japan American Cultural Association in Tokyo.
 The subject of her presentation, The Cultural Implications of Limited Resources, proved to be both relevant and prescient: The United States experienced its first energy crisis just one year later and, even today, continues to see headlines of a similar nature.